April 18, 2024

 Common Types of Gait Abnormalities and How They Affect Our Health

 Overpronation is synonymous with flat feet and the resultant issues that develop when you have a flat/fallen arch.
 When you “overpronate,” your foot rolls inward excessively as you stride forward.
-Supination is when you place too much weight on the outside of your feet.
+Oversupination is when you place too much weight on the outside of your feet.
 These walking patterns are often subconscious and your way of trying to adjust to having “non-typical” feet.

 Gait abnormalities can completely mess with your lower extremities.
 In more scientific words, they affect your feet and ankles and lead to misalignments in the lower body, which may contribute to issues such as knee pain, hip discomfort, and lower back problems.
 This is because your body’s skeletal system is connected and everything must work in harmony.
 You are also more prone to injury when you overpronate!

 Lastly, there are many specific versions of gait abnormalities.
-One may not overpronate or supinate, but different types of pain can result in various compensatory movements.
+One may not overpronate or oversupinate, but different types of pain can result in various compensatory movements.
 Check out this valuable resource from Stanford Medicine for more.

 Treating Abnormal Walking Patterns